12 Things to Keep in Your Winter Car Emergency Kit

 3. First aid kit

 A staple of any emergency car kit, a first aid kit is a must-have, whether you get into an accident due to a winter storm or even just give yourself a minor injury while scraping ice or shoveling snow.
 A good first aid kit should include items like bandages, antibiotic ointment, antiseptic wipes, aspirin, sterile gauze, tweezers, and other items.[1]
-If you have any time-sensitive medications that you need to take daily, you might also want to consider including them in a first aid kit.
-Check the kit periodically to make sure that nothing has expired.

-4. Flashlight
+4. Flashlight and extra batteries

 You should also keep a flashlight in your car in case you’re stranded in the dark or when inclement weather makes it hard to see.
 Make sure that your flashlight has batteries.
 You may also want to include a backup hand-crank flashlight that’s operable without batteries.

-5. Phone charger
+5. Cell phone charger

 Keeping your phone charged is important in an emergency in case you need to get in touch with emergency services, get a tow, or call friends or family for help.
 You should include a phone charger in your winter emergency kit.
 If possible, it’s a great idea to also include a fully charged phone battery pack so that you can continue to charge your phone if your car is turned off.

-7. Blanket
+7. Blanket or sleeping bag

 8. Ice scraper